 The Mayor and Council members serve on agency boards providing regional services: CARTA, CHATS, and BCDCOG.
 Sullivan’s Island and neighboring coastal communities, like Folly Beach and Isle of Palms, hold annual mayor/administrator meetings to discuss and strategize shared solutions to mutually-shared issues unique to area coastal communities.

-Town Staff are members of regional and statewide industry related groups, such as SC City County Manager’s Association and various affiliate groups with the Municipal Association of South Carolina (MASC).
+Town Staff are members of regional and statewide industry related groups, such as SC City County Manager’s Association, the Urban Land Institute (ULI), and various affiliate groups with the Municipal Association of South Carolina (MASC).

 Transportation Coordination

 The Town of Sullivan’s Island, through coordination with Charleston County and SCDOT, should continually review and analyze existing and alternative funding sources for transportation infrastructure improvements.
 The municipal boundaries of the Town of Sullivan’s Island, Isle of Palms, and the Town of Mt.
-Pleasant are closely tied and thus further necessitating the need for inter-governmental coordination across municipal boundaries.
+Pleasant are closely tied thus further necessitating inter-governmental coordination.

 The Town of Sullivan’s Island is also a member of the Charleston Area Transportation Study (CHATS) and participated in the composition of the CHATS Long Range Transportation Plan (LRTP) for the Berkeley-Charleston- Dorchester Region, in order to prioritize regionally significant transportation projects.
 The CHATS LRTP schedules road construction and enhancement projects with subsequent funding sources.
 Scheduled transportation projects with corresponding funding sources are identified on the region’s Transportation Improvements Program (TIP).
 Federal funds for transportation infrastructure improvements are channeled through CHATS.